rossamurphy/dotfiles/dockerREADME.md

 ##### if you run with --rm , then when you stop the container (ctrl-d out of it) it will auto-delete
-docker run --name rmvm -it --rm --privileged -v /:/host rossamurphy/dotfilesimage:latest /bin/bash
+docker run --name rmvm -it --rm --privileged -v /:/host rossamurphy/dotfilesimage:latest /bin/bash docker run --platform linux/amd64 -it --rm --runtime=nvidia --gpus all --privileged --shm-size=10gb --name rmvm -v rmvm_volume:/root/rmvm_volume -v /:/root/host rossamurphy/dotfilesimage:latest /bin/bash

-##### if you run without --rm , when you stop the container (ctrl-d out of it) it will remain
+##### if you run without --rm , when you stop the container (ctrl-d out of it) it will remain (but you'll need to start it again)
-docker run --name rmvm -it --rm --privileged -v /:/host rossamurphy/dotfilesimage:latest /bin/bash
+docker run --platform linux/amd64 -it --runtime=nvidia --gpus all --privileged --shm-size=10gb --name rmvm -v rmvm_volume:/root/rmvm_volume -v /:/root/host rossamurphy/dotfilesimage:latest /bin/bash

+note you can also ctrl-p and ctrl-q out of it to leave it running

 ### Run using docker-compose
+N.B. running use docker-compose currently does not attach the GPUs

 you can also use docker-compose to start your docker container in detached mode (here we are doing so with a volume attached) so, do this instead of just running it (the docker-compose.yml is in this repo)